maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-24-announcing-zapier-integration.md

 Connect your Google Calendar account if you don't have one already.

 Once your account is connected, click the blue "Continue" button.
-The Google Calendar "Quick Add Event" details screen should now be visible; select the calendar you want the events to be created on.
+The Google Calendar "Quick Add Event" details screen should now be visible.
+Select the calendar you want the events to be created on.

 Then, on the "Describe Event", click the input field's right icon and from the drop down select Step 3's "Text" option: